guohaoxiang/ComplexGen/README.md

 Please contact us (Haoxiang Guo guohaoxiangxiang@gmail.com) if you have any question about our implementation.

 ## Acknowledgement
-This implementation takes [DETR](https://github.com/facebookresearch/detr) and [Geometric Tools](https://github.com/davideberly/GeometricTools) as a reference.
+This implementation takes [DETR](https://github.com/facebookresearch/detr) and [Geometric Tools](https://github.com/davideberly/GeometricTools) as references.
 We thank the authors for their excellent work.